emmajanedrews/base-template/_posts/2018-02-26-a-few-important-points-on-the-results-of-fidelitys-8th-annual-employer-survey.md

 For eight years running, Fidelity has hired an independent third-party contractor to contact employers like you to get feedback on your retirement plan and how your employees are using it.

-This year, Fidelity’s contractor was able to reach out to about 1,100 employers. **Across those employers, plans ranged from about 25% being 0 to $25 million, 50% being in the range of $25 million to $50 million, and about 25% in the range of $250 million and above.**<br>
+This year, Fidelity’s contractor was able to reach out to about 1,100 employers. **Across those employers, plans spanned from about 25% in the 0 to $25 million range, 50% in the range of $25 million to $50 million, and about 25% in the range of $250 million and above.**

 {% include pullquote.html %}